 - Available: Netflix

-In a dystopian America, a wrongly sentenced policeman receives his bullet at independence when he must forcibly contribute in a TV tournament show where criminals, messengers, must battle murderers for their independence directed one and only Paul Michael Glaser and adaption of kings novella with a better budget of 2.7 crores, well, the story of the running man revolves around condemned felons to get their one chance for sovereignty by mandatorily partaking in a purge and expedition type T.V game extravaganza hosted by the deceased great Richard Dawson (from the moment, the newscaster of t.v.s family feud) relentlessly trashy grindhouse classification movie sort of WWF debates logan’s run has its moments especially with Arnold Schwarzenegger and his non-stop one-liners.
+In a dystopian America, a wrongly sentenced policeman receives his bullet at independence when he must forcibly contribute to a TV tournament show where criminals, and messengers, must battle murderers for their independence directed by one and only Paul Michael Glaser and adaption of kings novella with a better budget of 2.7 crores, well, the story of the running man revolves around condemned felons to get their one chance for sovereignty by mandatorily partaking in a purge and expedition type T.V game extravaganza hosted by the deceased great Richard Dawson (from the moment, the newscaster of t.v.s family feud) relentlessly trashy grindhouse classification movie sort of WWF debates logan’s run has its moments, especially with Arnold Schwarzenegger and his non-stop one-liners.
 Still, the photograph becomes routine and a bit tiresome in ingredients based on Stephen’s novel; the prospect is a cityscape, though.
 Outstanding after a few opportunities.

-11. Pet Sematary (1989)
+25. Pet Sematary (1989)

 - Director: Kevin Kölsch

-- Cast: Jason Clarke Amy Seimetz John Lithgow
+- Cast: Jason Clarke, Amy Seimetz, John Lithgow

 - IMDb: 5.7